Eshita66/Artifacts_PPD_DSL/ARTIFACT_APPENDIX.md

 * 16 GB RAM or greater
 * Multi-core CPU

-The reproduction scripts do not require a GPU.

 For LLM_Privacify, additional memory may improve performance depending on the selected model.